Sign up to our newsletter to get sustainability news and tips straight to your inbox

 Find out if you could get your items repaired for free

-11am to 2pm each day from Monday 9 June to Friday 13 June in the unit opposite Starbucks in Festival Place, Basingstoke town centre
+11am to 2pm each day from Monday 9 June to Friday 13 June in a to-be-confirmed unit upstairs in Festival Place, Basingstoke town centre

 If you would love to find out if an item you own could be brought back to its former glory, then pop into the Makerspace Repair Cafe in Festival Place (unit to be confirmed).